kkarpieszuk/wc-price-history/readme.txt

 * Link to European Commission Directive 98/6/EC Article 6a added to plugin settings screen
 * Added logging products which are on sale but do not have sale start date set

+= 1.1 =
+* Plugin rewritten to store prices log in custom fields instead of post revisions.
+* Added migration logic between revisions and custom fields.

-= 1.3 =
+= 1.0 =
-* Updated documentation and hint texts for better plugin usability.
+* Initial release.